Doktor John's greatest 1930s and 1940s horror moviesby drjohn46-732-779906 | created - 07 Feb 2011 | updated - 25 Apr 2011 | Public

 Not Rated | 70 min | Horror

-A practical man returns to his homeland, is attacked by a creature of folklore, and infected with a horrific disease his disciplined mind tells him can not possibly exist.
+A practical man is infected with a horrific disease his disciplined mind tells him cannot possibly exist.

 Lon Chaney Jr's masterful bringing to life of a legendary folk-monster by careless involvement with gypsies.
 As a transplanted American, Lawrence Talbot has no concept of these archaic European superstitions, but that does nothing to prevent his being overtaken by them.